pramsey/crunchyblog/cloud-raster/cloud-raster.md

 ### Investigate The Data

-Finding some COG data is the hardest part.
+COG is still a new format for public agencies, so finding a large public example can be tricky.
 Here is a [56GB COG of medium resolution (25m) elevation data for Canada](https://open.canada.ca/data/en/dataset/18752265-bda3-498c-a4ba-9dfe68cb98da). **Don't try and download it, it's 56GB!**

 ![MrDEM for Canada](mrdem.jpg)